QIIME2

 Conda is a package manager that has been installed on these servers.
 It creates environments in which you can run and install software.
 You need to initialize conda once for your user account before you can access the qiime2 installation.

-- If you have never run
+If you have never run conda

-before run:/opt/conda/bin/conda init bash && source ~/.bashrc
+before run: /opt/conda/bin/conda init bash && source ~/.bashrc

 qiime2